 Pricing varies from $20 for a simple medallion to $150 for a trout fly inset.

 I had an Uncle who walked over much of Wisconsin as a field archeologist looking for the stone artifacts left by its native peoples.
 One of the most common tools that he would find were small engravers made stone.
 These were used to decorate the items of daily life.
 Scrimshaw is an extension of that art form, with fine tool lines incised into bone or ivory then darkened with soot or ink.
 I have added this detail to my nets, mostly because it was fun and delighted my eye.
 I like to think that our distant grand fathers and mothers enjoyed this enhancement in the same way.

 Decorative elements: TROUT CARVINGS AND A LITTLE PHILOSOPHY

 I discover that when I started carving trout, that I began to look at each fish more carefully.
-I started to see the individuality of each fish.
-I create these carvings to celebrate the individuality and the beauty of the fish we pursue.
+I started to see the individuality of each fish I caught.
+I create these carvings to celebrate that individuality and the beauty of the fish we pursue.
 Each carving is incised into the wood of the handle then hand colored.
 The carving is then coated with multiple layers of epoxy as the net is finished, to protect and enhance.